DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_09_Implementing_RDS_in_Windows_Server.md

     - **Clipboard**
     - **LPTPort**
     - **Drive**
-1. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter:<br>`Set-RDSessionCollectionConfiguration –CollectionName IT –ClientDeviceRedirectionOptions PlugAndPlayDevice, SmartCard,Clipboard,LPTPort,Drive`
+1. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter:`Set-RDSessionCollectionConfiguration –CollectionName IT –ClientDeviceRedirectionOptions PlugAndPlayDevice, SmartCard,Clipboard,LPTPort,Drive`
-1. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter:<br>`Get-RDSessionCollectionConfiguration –CollectionName IT –Client | Format-List`
+1. In the **Administrator: Windows PowerShell** window, enter the following command, and then select Enter:`Get-RDSessionCollectionConfiguration –CollectionName IT –Client | Format-List`
 1. Examine the output, and notice that next to **ClientDeviceRedirectionOptions** only the following entries are listed now:
     - **PlugAndPlayDevice**
     - **SmartCard**